 Most of us are doing more at home these days.
 Working from home.
 Cooking more meals at home.
 Eating more take-out at home.
 Working out at home.
 Kids at home all day.
 Entertaining ourselves at home.
 I think you get the point.
-We’re using our homes in ways that we haven’t in the past.
+We’re using our homes in ways that we haven’t in the past, especially if you’re in a multigenerational living situation.
 If you’re anything like me, that means that there is probably more “stuff” that’s out and about in your home at any given time, which can cause distractions and stress.
-Here are some tips, compliments of Independence Title, for simplifying and streamlining the stuff in your home.
+Here are some tips to declutter your space, compliments of Independence Title, for simplifying and streamlining the stuff in your home.
 Enjoy!

 Prune the pile up.
 Save only the last two issues of magazines.
 Tear out articles and keep in a binder you’ll refer to later.

 Keep it clean.
-To top of tables should be 75 percent clear.
+The top of tables should be 75 percent clear.

 Easy come, easy go.
 Corral smaller items on a handled tray that’s a cinch to relocate in a company’s-coming pinch.